wp-plugins/wp-links/readme.txt

 == Description ==

-WP Links is a SEO friendly, Wordpress external link handler to improve your on page SEO and increase the time a user spends on your website/blog.
-One of the ways you can increase your search engine ranking is by increasing the time a user spends browsing your website.
+WP Links is a SEO friendly, Wordpress external link handler.

-WP Links also offers the ability to add rel="external nofollow" to all external links.
-Adding this html attribute to a link effectively stops a link becoming a vote for another page, as far as Google and some other search engines are concerned.
-As your site grows some links become stale and could hurt your search engine rankings.
-Using the html attribute on an external (outbound) link tells Google you don't vouch for this other web page enough to help it's search rankings.
+The current aim of WP Links to standardize the format of external links and create consistent on-page SEO.

+### Features
+* Open external links in a new tab or new window
+* Add rel="external nofollow" to external links
+* Add title attribute to external links (uses to the text of the link)
+* Add target="_blank" to comment links (rel="external nofollow" coming soon)
+* Add target="_blank" to external links in excerpts
+* Show icon next to link (100 icons to chose from)

 ### Demo
 * <a href="http://watchworthy.com/underwater-base-jumping/" target="_blank">Watch Worthy</a>

-= Options =
-1. Choose how to open external links; new tab or same tab
-2. Ability to add rel="external nofollow" to external links
-3. Add icon next to link.
-100 icons to choose from
-4. Open external links in comments in a new tab
-5. Open external links in excerpts in a new tab

  == Screenshots ==